sin-x/HackerRank-FPGA-Interview/3-Logic_Reduction.md

 - [ ] 4
 - [ ] 5

+### Question 3
-##### 3) Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?
+**Defining a gate as a 2 input function, what is the minimum number of gates needed to implement the following boolean equation?**
 ```
 (A xor B) and C
 ```